 Stock activity can damage the bed and banks of our waterways.
 Dung, urine, and sediment can also seriously impact water quality, the lives of animals living there, and mahinga kai values.

-The new National Stock Exclusion Regulations(external link) exclude certain types of stock from waterways.
+The National Stock Exclusion Regulations(external link) exclude certain types of stock from waterways.
 For any pastoral system already in place as of 3 September 2020, the provisions take effect at varying dates depending on the stock type and situation (see Stock Exclusion Rules - below).
 The provisions take effect immediately for any new pastoral system established on or after 3 September 2020.

 The stock exclusion rules apply to beef cattle, dairy cows, dairy support cows, pigs, and deer, and are slightly different for each.
-Sheep are excluded from the new Stock Exclusion regulations.
+Sheep are excluded from the Stock Exclusion regulations.

-The new Stock Exclusion Regulations(external link) require stock on new pastoral systems to be excluded and kept at least 3 metres from the edge of the bed of a lake or a wide river.
+The Stock Exclusion Regulations(external link) require stock on new pastoral systems to be excluded and kept at least 3 metres from the edge of the bed of a lake or a wide river.
 A wide river is a waterway that has a bed greater than 1 metre wide at any point on the parcel of land.
 It includes intermittent flowing streams but excludes drains.

 Stock must also be fully excluded from wetlands.
 There is no minimum setback distance.